gabrieltal/chess/README.md

 A fully functional chess game made with React and JavaScript.
 Currently you can only play against yourself.
-I built it using the React docs [Tic-Tac-Toe](https://reactjs.org/tutorial/tutorial.html) tutorial as a baseline just to get started, but took it from the initial set up to make a chess game.
+I built it using the React docs [Tic-Tac-Toe](https://reactjs.org/tutorial/tutorial.html) tutorial as a baseline just to get started, but took it from the initial setup to make a chess game.

 Initialized this project using [Create React App](https://github.com/facebook/create-react-app).